-The Authority’s Fiscal Year 2019 Comprehensive Annual Financial Report received the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association of the United States and Canada for the fifth consecutive year.
+The Authority’s Fiscal Year 2021 Annual Comprehensive Financial Report received the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association of the United States and Canada for the seventh consecutive year.

 The Authority maintains control over operating expenditures/expenses in all operating funds by the establishment of an annual operating budget.
 The annual operating budget is adopted for all funds on a basis consistent with generally accepted accounting principles except for the proprietary funds in which capital outlays and bond principal payments are budgeted as expenses.
 The budget, as formally adopted by the Board of Directors, establishes the maximum authorization of operating funds to be expended by any fund.
 Any subsequent amendment thereto must be approved by the President of the Board of Directors and/or the Board of Directors.
 Management has the authority to make revisions to individual line items of the budget, provided the maximum authorized budget is not exceeded.
 All unused budget authorizations lapse at the end of the year.

 For funds containing capital assets under construction, construction budgets are formally adopted at the inception of the project by the Board of Directors, establishing the maximum authorization of funds to be expended for construction of capital assets.
 Any subsequent amendment thereto must be approved by the Board of Directors.
 Appropriations do not lapse at year-end.

 Annual Budget FY23 (PDF)

 Annual Budget FY24 (PDF)

 Investment Officers’ Report - 1st Quarter - February 28, 2023 (PDF)

 Investment Officers’ Report - 2nd Quarter – May 31, 2023 (PDF)

 Investment Officers’ Report - 3rd Quarter - August 31, 2023 (PDF)